 1

-🚗 Drive ~1.5 hours north to the Portrush area
+Drive ~2.5–3 hours north to the Portrush area (straight up the motorway)

 Warm up with 9 holes at Bushfoot Golf Club — historic 9-hole track right by Portrush, perfect for shaking out the flight before the sun sets